 The primary difference between the functions of information technologists and computer scientists deals with the stage at which these professionals are involved with the development and application of new technologies.
 While it is typically the job of a computer scientist to create new technologies and enhance or upgrade existing technologies, information technologists then apply these innovations to real-world scenarios such as business and consumer applications, for instance.

 Information technologists assess business needs and apply technology solutions to meet those requirements.
 These technology solutions can include computer hardware upgrades, enterprise resource planning software, or a more secure wide area network.
 They can also work with more senior-level technical architects and business leaders to identify cost-saving technology initiatives that streamline company processes and physical assets like virtualization and cloud computing.
 Computer scientists design, develop, test, and produce computers and their subsystems.
 They understand the details about how computer hardware and software work together to process data.
 For instance, computer scientists often modify existing software when proprietary computer upgrades are identified as solutions to meet specific business needs.

 As you can see, the distinctions between the fields of computer science and information technology can become quite complex and nuanced.
 To decide whether to pursue a degree in one or the other, though, you need only ask yourself a simple question: Do you want to be involved in the process of designing new technologies or implementing them?

 Curricula of Information Technology and Computer Science Degree Programs

 Although IT degree curricula often include fundamental software and hardware development courses, advanced programming topics are rarely discussed.
-Most IT degree programs also include a heavy work load of network engineering and administrator courses in Windows servers, Linux administration and Cisco network routing.
+Most IT degree programs also include a heavy workload of network engineering and administrator courses in Windows servers, Linux administration, and Cisco network routing.
 Courses in professional business communication and project management are also prominently seen in most IT degree curricula.